Abdullah-TU/Finnish-Language-Learning-App-Android/README.md

 2. Words with images and audio features.
 3. Lots of Quizzes consist of Matching, Drag &amp; drop, Flashcards, Writing a test, Picture Quiz, Fill in the blank test and so on.
 4. Finnish Grammar section focuses on basic Finnish grammar.
-5. A user can easily store their words in Own Dictionary.
+5. User can easily store their words in Own Dictionary.
 6. The user can boost their knowledge using Tip &amp; Trick section.
 7. Internet is not required